yuqwang/CroSysLog/README.md

 ## Datasets

-This project uses log datasets from four large-scale distributed supercomputing systems—BGL, Thunderbird, Liberty, and Spirit—sourced from the [Usenix CFDR repository](https://www.usenix.org/cfdr).
-These datasets contain log messages and anomalies from supercomputing environments, making them ideal for testing abnormal trace classification in real-world distributed systems.
+This project uses software log datasets from four large-scale distributed supercomputing systems—BGL, Thunderbird, Liberty, and Spirit—sourced from the [Usenix CFDR repository](https://www.usenix.org/cfdr).
+We do not hold the right to publicly share these datasets here.
+Please refer to the original source for downloading the datasets.

 ## How to Run

-1. **Prepare the Dataset**: For a source/target system, ensure that the dataset is structured properly and contains the necessary log data and anomaly labels.
-The data should be in CSV format.
+1. **Prepare the Dataset**

 2. **Install Dependencies**

 3. **Train CroSysLog**
-# mixAEMeta